Crissium/SilverDict/README.md

 Assuming your distribution uses systemd, you can refer to the provided sample systemd [config](/silverdict.service) and run the script as a service.

-NB: currently the server is memory-inefficient due to the way `MDictReader` is designed.
-Running the server with eight mid- to large-sized dictionaries consumes ~160 MB of memory, which is much higher than GoldenDict.
-There's no plan to fix this in the near future.
+NB: currently the server is memory-inefficient: running the server with eight mid- to large-sized dictionaries consumes ~200 MB of memory, which is much higher than GoldenDict.
+There's no plan to fix this in the near future.[^3]

 ### Docker Deployment